 You can chop or crush your walnuts but I would avoid processing them i the processor as they become too fine too quickly.
 You are aiming for a coarse texture.

 Red peppers are traditionally used and I have used both bell and the longer Romero peppers for extra flavour.

 You can use either birds eye chilli or scotch bonnets depending on your personal spice level.

 It is important to taste the filling and adjust the flavour as necessary.
 You don't want to do all that hard work and then find your makdous are too salty!

-I would say two weeks is the ideal amount of time you need to get them ready for eating.
+I would reccommend waiting at least two weeks before opening the jar as it is the ideal amount of time you need to get them ready for eating.

 This way they will have developed enough of a tang that's needed for that special makdous flavour.

 If you are extremely impatient you could probably start eating them after about a week.

 Make sure you cover the makdous in enough olive oil or they will spoil and develop a mould where they interact with the air.

 Every time you take some out of the jar, gently swirl the oil around so they are covered or lightly realign them inside the jar so they don't poke out.